 We promise, if you follow these guidelines, they will settle in their crate during the night within two to three days.
 They just need time to understand what is expected.

 NOTE: As time passes, you will learn how long your puppy can hold its bladder, and by day three or four, you should be able to increase the duration between potty breaks.

 11. Clean up any Accidents Straight Away

-Your beagle puppy will have several accidents in their crate, which need to be identified and cleaned up right away.
+Your beagle puppy will have several accidents in their crate that need to be identified and cleaned up immediately.